Richarizardd/Self-Supervised-ViT-Path/README.md

 ## License & Usage
-If you find our work useful in your research, please consider citing our paper at:
+This work is still under submission in a formal proceeding.
+Still, if you found  our work useful in your research, please consider citing our paper at:
 ```bash
 @article{chen2022self,
   title={Self-Supervised Vision Transformers Learn Visual Concepts in Histopathology},